flatironinstitute/mountainlab-js/README.md

 ## Custom processor libraries

 Here is a list of user-contributed processor packages that we know of.
-You may git clone each of these into a working directory, then link them to your mountainlab packages directory `$CONDA_PREFIX/etc/mountainlab/packages` (conda install), or `~/.mountainlab/packages/` (developer install):
+You may git clone each of these into a working directory, then link them to your MountainLab packages directory (typically `$CONDA_PREFIX/etc/mountainlab/packages`; or run `ml-config` to find this location)

 * **Identity processors**
 A set of "hello world" processors, to show how to make a simple processor and do file I/O.